 Sites with Previously Approved Unrestricted Use No Further Action (NFA) Letters or Response Action Outcomes (RAOs)

 If the NJDEP had previously issued the Site an Unrestricted Use NFA or an LSRP has issued an Unrestricted Use RAO using the prior, less restrictive SRSs, the NJDEP will not mandate that the Site be reinvestigated or reopened automatically.
-However, if additional sampling is completed on the property (i.e. a due diligence investigation), there is proposed change in use to a childcare facility, or if the site in question was an industrial facility that was previously investigated and triggers the provisions of the Industrial Site Remediation Act (ISRA), the facility will need to reassess the previous remedial actions utilizing the May 17, 2021 SRSs.
-If ethylbenzene is detected at an OOM greater that the current most restrictive SRS (10 mg/kg or ppm), then the prior remedial action will need to be assessed to evaluate if it is still protective of human and environmental health.
+However, if additional sampling is completed on the property (i.e. a due diligence investigation), there is a proposed change in use to a childcare facility, or if the site in question was an industrial facility that was previously investigated and triggers the provisions of the Industrial Site Remediation Act (ISRA), the facility will need to reassess the previous remedial actions utilizing the May 17, 2021 SRSs.
+If ethylbenzene is detected at an OOM greater than the current most restrictive SRS (10 mg/kg or ppm), then the prior remedial action will need to be assessed to evaluate if it is still protective of human and environmental health.
 If the prior action is no longer protective under the current SRSs, then the Site may require additional remedial action.

 Sites with Restricted Use NFAs Letters or RAOs